 For this reason I always recommend partitioning a drive when you first buy a new computer or install a new hard drive – so there is nothing much to lose if you get it wrong…

 But, if you follow a good guide, and ensure you made a full backup first, it isn’t hard to partition a drive even on an older computer.
 Windows 10 in particular makes the process of partitioning much easier, and safer.

 The eagle eyed reader will have noticed that almost all the advantages of partitioning relate to backups, disaster recovery and worst case scenarios like a virus or ransomware (encryption of files) attack.

-Considering the speed of modern hard drives, there are no major performance benefits to partitioning a hard drive.
+Considering the faster speeds and larger sizes of modern hard drives, there are very few (if any) performance benefits to partitioning a hard drive.

-But the time you could most benefit from partitioning is often the time when disaster has struck and it is too late to do so – which is why we advise doing it before you need to…
+But the time you could most benefit from partitioning is often the time when disaster has struck and it is too late to do so – which is why I always advise doing it before you need to…

 To find out how, see our article on how to partition a hard drive.